pingidentity/pingdirectory-go-client/docs/JsonObjectAttributeSyntaxResponse.md

 ### NewJsonObjectAttributeSyntaxResponse

-`func NewJsonObjectAttributeSyntaxResponse(schemas []EnumjsonObjectAttributeSyntaxSchemaUrn, enabled bool, ) *JsonObjectAttributeSyntaxResponse`
+`func NewJsonObjectAttributeSyntaxResponse(schemas []EnumjsonObjectAttributeSyntaxSchemaUrn, id string, enabled bool, ) *JsonObjectAttributeSyntaxResponse`

 NewJsonObjectAttributeSyntaxResponse instantiates a new JsonObjectAttributeSyntaxResponse object This constructor will assign default values to properties that have it defined,